Police tap layman-friendly analytics to track gang activity

 Law enforcement and security teams increasingly want to track crime trends, patterns and correlations without having to manipulate the data itself.
 They also want tools to zero in more quickly on critical data, uncovering patterns within both structured fields and unstructured data embedded within documents, reports, e-mails, blogs and text messages.

-Three years ago, the Alexandria, Va., Police Department’s Crime Analysis Unit wanted a way to track drug and gang activity by pulling information from police case reports and other sources found in disparate files and data sets.
-The unit has an in-house database linked to the department’s records management system, but the database has search limitations and is not very intuitive, said Matt Smith, supervisor of the police department’s crime analysis unit.
+Three years ago, the crime analysis unit of a mid-Atlantic city police department wanted a way to track drug and gang activity by pulling information from police case reports and other sources found in disparate files and data sets.
+The unit, which asked not to be identified, has an in-house database linked to the department’s records management system, but the database has search limitations and is not very intuitive.

 The unit turned to IxReveal, an analytics company whose software lets users fuse and extract trends from any data, structured or unstructured.
 The software — uReveal — “harmonizes” data by fusing information without the need for extensive data-mapping, according to Ren Mohan, IxReveal’s co-chairman and CTO.

 “Our platform bypasses extraction by empowering any user to identify entities or concepts of interest in data in its natural state,” Mohan said.
 This is a significant shift, he said, providing a layman-friendly approach that increases speed of processing and cuts IT costs.